plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Styling notes:** These are still quite young, going to try wiring branches into interesting shapes as early as possible but far from envisioning the final shape of the trees.
 - **Last repotting - Late Jan 2025**
 - **Sunlight - Full sun**
+- **Watering:** Water thoroughly daily.
+Should not be allowed to dry out completely and always remain a little moist.
-- **Growing season:**  Spring through summer.
+- **Growing season:**  Grows year-round, but most vigorous growth in spring through summer.
 - **Dormant season:** Evergreen.
 - **Soil and Fertilizer:** Fish emulsion once per month during growing season, and sprayed as foliar feed.
+Standard training mix.

 ### pyracantha